lanphgphm/text-diversifier/README.md

 'with attitude' is an effort to make texting more expressive. this is achieved via emojis insertion and letter case manipulation.

-special thanks to Nguyễn Thành Đô & Nguyễn Hoàng Ân.
+project in collaboration with Nguyễn Thành Đô & Nguyễn Hoàng Ân.

 latest changes: mar 19, 2022.